-A.1 VALERO believes that its energy supplier may be uniquely qualified to provide a range of value added services.
+A.1 Valero believes that its energy supplier may be uniquely qualified to provide a range of value added services.
 VALERO looks to the Suppliers to provide full descriptions of the costs and benefits of the types of services that Suppliers may wish to offer.

-A.2 Prices and details of service must be included for each service proposed in order for it to be considered.
+A.2 Prices and details of service must be separately stated for each service proposed in order for it to be considered.

-VI.B Required Services
+VI.B Desired Services

 B.1 Bill Consolidation.
-VALERO requires consolidation of the hundreds of bills into one or several bills containing the accounting and billing information necessary to allocate and track costs.
+To the extent practicable, Valero desires consolidation of the hundreds of bills into one or several bills containing the accounting and billing information necessary to allocate and track costs.
 This information should be exchanged via EDI and funds transfer via EFT (electronic funds transfer.)

 B.2 Conjunctive Billing.
-VALERO has many loads with peaks that occur at different times.
-Aggregating several or many of these bills will result in reduced demand charges since the coincident peak demand of the sum of the individual accounts will be less than the sum of the non-coincident peak demands.
-Valero's supplier should aggressively exploit the developing rules for conjunctive billing to reduce Valero's costs.
+Valero has many loads with peaks that occur at different times.
+Aggregating several or many of these loads will result in reduced demand charges since the coincident peak demand of the sum of the individual accounts will be less than the sum of the non-coincident peak demands.
+Valero's supplier should maximize opportunities for conjunctive billing to reduce Valero's costs.

 B.3 Metering Analysis and Installation.
-VALERO recognizes the need under current regulatory policies for installation of interval meters at its Texas/California sites in order to participate in the direct access program.
+Valero recognizes the need under current regulatory policies for installation of interval meters at its Texas/California sites in order to participate in the direct access program.
 Suppliers shall describe arrangements for installing and pricing interval meters for these loads.
 Indicate the date that you can either: (a) install hourly meters either on your own or in co-operation with the UDC; or (b) if practical and allowed, install tele-communication devices on existing UDC meters.
 In addition, Suppliers are asked to provide information about load profiling and other statistical means of estimating hourly loads that would obviate the need for the installation of meters at all sites.

 B.4 Tariff Review.
-VALERO expects the supplier to provide expertise and recommendations so that the best, lowest-priced tariffs available are being used at all VALERO accounts.
+For those facilities located in states where electricity and natural gas facilities are fully regulated, Valero will consider retaining a supplier who can provide expertise and recommendations so that the best, lowest-priced tariffs available are being used at all VALERO accounts.

 VI.C Additional Services